 1654 - 1954

 "Dear Comrades!
 The summer season for regular flights from Kiev airport is open.
 From Kiev airport you can fly and send cargo to any airport in the Soviet Union....According to the summer schedule, in addition to passenger flights, long-distance cargo flights are also introduced - Khabarovsk, Novosibirsk, Gorky, Izhevsk, Kurgan, Molotov, Kuibyshev, Chelyabinsk, Penza, etc., as well as to all airports in Ukraine."
-The front cover shows an Il-14 flying over the famous monument in Kiev of Bohdan Khmelnytsky.
-He was a Ukrainian Hetman who led an uprising that resulted in the creation of a state led by the Cossacks of Ukraine.
+On the cover, an Il-14 flying over the monument of Bohdan Khmelnytsky, a Ukrainian Hetman who led an uprising that resulted in the creation of a state led by the Cossacks of Ukraine.
 In 1654 he concluded the Treaty of Pereyaslav with the Tsardom of Russia.

 2 pp, x mm, RU